-I don’t mean to be a reverse racist, but have you ever just looked in the mirror and was like “damn I look so totally like a ‘white person’ should today.”
+I don’t mean to be a reverse racist, but have you ever just looked in the mirror and been like “damn I look so totally like a ‘white person’ should today.”
 I don’t even know if that is a thing, because I am not white, but I always wonder if it’s harder to be “casual-chic” when you’re Caucasian.
 Continue reading

 Dear investment shoes,